 Antioch University recognizes that good teaching requires a complex set of knowledge and skills that take commitment and time to develop.
-In order to develop this competence, Antioch offers its Master of Education degree in combination with credential preparation in a new five-quarter program:
+In order to develop this competence, Antioch offers its Master of Education degree in combination with credential preparation in a five-quarter program beginning in summer and ending the following summer.

 - Offers an exciting alternative to traditional programs by emphasizing a full year of actual classroom experience along with comprehensive coursework.

-- Provides students with the knowledge and pedagogical skills in a coherent approach to theory and practice to address the Common Core State Standards.
+- Provides students with the knowledge and pedagogical skills to address the Common Core State Standards using a progressive approach to theory and practice.

 - Uses ethnographic methods to deepen knowledge about teaching and learning.